dpquoc/Ecommerce-BookStore/README.md

 - Create and edit user profile and preferences
 - Rate and review books and provide feedback
 - Admin dashboard to manage inventory, orders, users, etc.
+- Forget Password and Reset Password by email.

 ## Getting Started